Terminator Salvation: Accolades

-Controversies and lawsuits

-During filming, Bale lost his temper with director of photography Shane Hurlbut for walking onto the set during an intense scene; he swore at and criticized Hurlbut before threatening to quit the film.
-Audio of Bale's rant leaked to the public and went viral.
-Bale apologized publicly and said he reconciled his differences with Hurlbut, stating that he dislikes it when takes are ruined, and that after the incident took place they continued to work together for a number of hours that day.
-Eight colleagues in the film industry including his mother, Whoopi Goldberg, Darren Aronofsky, Judi Dench, Ron Howard (Bryce's father), Michael Caine, Christopher Nolan and Sharon Stone defended Bale, attributing the incident to his dedication to acting.
-A satirical dance remix song based on this incident titled, "Bale Out" was created by composer Lucian Piane, and various clips of Bale's voice were used in the song "Christian Bale Is At Your Party" by Rob Cantor.
+Lawsuits

 In March 2009, producer Moritz Borman filed a lawsuit against the Halcyon Company, seeking $160 million.
 Borman, who had arranged the transfer of the Terminator rights to Halcyon in May 2007, claimed the company's two managers, Derek Anderson and Victor Kubicek, had "hijacked" the production and refused to give him his $2.5 million share of the production.
 Borman alleged budget overruns were the reasons Anderson and Kubicek did not pay him and that they had $1 million in debt.
 Nevertheless, an "amicable" resolution was reached a month later.

 Further complications occurred on May 20, 2009, when executive producer Peter D. Graves, who informed Anderson and Kubicek about the Terminator rights, filed a breach-of-contract claim for arbitration, alleging that they owe him $750,000.